Chinese scientists insert human brain gene into monkeys, spark ethical debate

 “I do not think all animal/human genetic hybrid experiments are unethical,” Arthur Caplan, a bioethicist at NYU School of Medicine, said in an email.
 “Inserting human genes into monkey brains is a different matter.”
 Like Styner, Caplan felt that the study ran the risk of creating something not human, but not quite a monkey.

-But Megan Dennis, a biochemist and geneticist at the University of California, Davis, said the insertion of a human gene probably wasn’t enough to give the monkeys anything resembling self-awareness.
+But Megan Dennis, a biochemist and geneticist at the University of California, Davis, said the insertion of a human gene probably wasn’t enough to create monkeys that think like humans.

 “Rhesus monkeys are far enough evolutionarily from humans that a few additions of genes will not create a 'Planet of the Apes' scenario,” she said, referring to fears that the transgenic monkeys could be self-aware.